wordpress-clients/hybrid/PUSHNOTIFICATIONS.md

 * Send Push Notifications for > Posts
 * Misc > In the Android notification payload add the message field

-Then go to "Android Push Notifications (via GMC)" section and enter you Goolge Api key.
+Then go to "Android Push Notifications (via GMC)" section and enter you Google API key.

 Do not forget to save.